koinos/koinos-docs/docs/quickstart/running-a-koinos-node.md

  - `block_production` to enable the block production.
  - `jsonrpc` to enable JSON-RPC API handling.
- - `transaction_history` to enable transaction history tracking.
+ - `transaction_store` to enable transaction history tracking.
+ - `contract_meta_store` to enable service of contract ABIs.

-These profiles can be set with the `--profile` options (i.e. `docker-compose --profile api up `) or by setting the `COMPOSE_PROFILES` environment variable during invocation or in `.env`.
+These profiles can be set with the `--profile` options (i.e. `docker-compose --profile jsonrpc up `) or by setting the `COMPOSE_PROFILES` environment variable during invocation or in `.env`.

 For more information on docker compose profiles, please read the official [documentation](https://docs.docker.com/compose/profiles/).